 Come and experience the difference for yourself & schedule a consultation for you or your child with the gentle team at Excellence in Dentistry

 Social braces is a partial orthodontic option that addresses the issues of the aesthetic zone, in simple words: the front of the mouth

 How Lingual Braces are Placed?

-The brackets used with lingual braces are customized to fit each patient’s mouth perfectly.
-Using an impression of the teeth, they are installed onto each individual tooth to properly correct misalignments.
+Unlike clear aligners such as invisalign, the position of brackets used with lingual braces are customized to fit each patient’s mouth perfectly.
+Using a scan of the teeth, they are installed onto each individual tooth to properly correct misalignments.
 Similarly, the wires connecting each bracket are customized to serve each patient best.

 Are Lingual Braces Right for You?

 You are a good candidate for lingual braces if